liber1996-cmd/zc706-QSPI-boot-image/README.md

 - **Kernel** corresponds to **image**
 - **Fit image** according to the kernel to match the same as the **kernel**
-- **Attention**：The Ramdisk is respond to the rootfs ,and the rootfs is useless in our project.We don't need to config it.
+- **Attention**：The Ramdisk is respond to the rootfs ,and the rootfs is useless in our project.We don't need to configure it.

 ![configure the project](images/706_2.svg)